roosh42/GoogleSpreadsheetServer/README.md

 That is why you do not need to share the spreadsheet with anyone -- You already have permission to read&write the spreadsheet.

 ## Advanced Instructions

+### Open Source instructions (for programmers)
+If you don't want to copy the template spreadsheet with its code already included, you can get the code yourself.

+1. Create a new Google spreadsheet.
+2. Open the attached Apps Script by going to `Extensions` > `Apps Script`.
+3. Replace the code in `Code.gs` with the [permalinked code for version=202303260837](https://raw.githubusercontent.com/anerb/GoogleSpreadsheetServer/5a19d8dfd050db4d2158c224dca5de91edffaff9/SpreadsheetServer.gs)
+  - This code is frozen in time.
+If you or anyone else has reviewed it, Github ensures that it will be unchanged via the permalink.
+4. Proceed with the Basic Instructions, starting at step 3.

 ### Using the Web App URL
 Once you have the URL of a deployed Web App, it will looks something like